 Riders on the short route must be on the road by 10am.

 There is a mechanic and drink stops on route where you can refill your bottles and tuck into some food to keep you going.
 You should however bring spare food and drink as the route is rural and may not be near shops.

 We do our best to try and make sure your ride on the road runs as smoothly as possible by marking the roads clearly.
 If you find you have not seen a marker for a while, stop and consult your map, ask someone, or find a landmark and give us a call using the number provided on the day.

-Once you complete the ride, make sure you report back to one of our team at the finish line, we’ll make sure your time is recorded.
+Once you complete the ride, make sure you report back to one of our team at the finish line and hand back the timing chip.
+We’ll make sure your time is recorded.
 If you do not report back, you may be presumed lost and emergency services may be called.

 Enjoy the ride!